artalar/react-router-typed-object/README.md

     - `basename`: optional starting path.
     - `createRouter`: optional router creation function, defaults to `createBrowserRouter`.
 - **Returns**: A router instance with navigation methods and all "`\${string}`" routes from `inferRouteObject`

+### `path.useParams(fallback?)`

+A hook that returns the current route parameters with full type safety.

+- **Parameters**:
+  - `fallback`: Optional object containing fallback values for missing parameters.
+- **Returns**: An object containing all route parameters (path and search parameters) with proper types.
+- **Throws**: Runtime error if required parameters are missing and not provided in the fallback.
+- **Type Safety**: Provides TypeScript compile-time errors if you try to access parameters that don't exist.